gruntwork-io/terragrunt/docs/_docs/02_features/engine.md

 The `meta` block is used to pass metadata to the engine.
 This metadata can be used to configure the engine or pass additional information to the engine.

 The metadata block is a map of key-value pairs.
-Engine implementations can read the information passed via the metadata map to configure themselves or to pass additional information to the engine.
+Engines can read the information passed via the metadata map to configure themselves.

 ```hcl
 engine {